Nictiz/api-requirements-docs/README.md

 ### Setting the Default Version

-When the first version has been published, checkout the `gh-pages` branch and set the default version to `latest` so that people visiting the root of the site are redirected to the latest version of the documentation:
+After the first version has been published, bring your local copy of the remote repository up to date by running the `git fetch` command.
+Then set the default version to `latest` on the `gh-pages` branch so that people visiting the root of the site are redirected to the latest version of the documentation:

 ```
 mike set-default --push latest